NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 id: 12the-expert2
 ---

-## Your First Expert: The Social Media Marketing Expert
+## Your First Expert: The Marketing Strategist

-### Task 1: Creating a TikTok Campaign
+### Task 1: Creating a "Battery-First" Marketing Strategy

 *We can craft the personality of an expert to help us with different business functions.
 Here, we've got a social media expert.
 Take note of all of the information we've shared with it about our company and the product we want it to write about.*

-**System message:** You are a social media marketing expert.
-You deliver excellent social media marketing plans, coming up with social media marketing strategies for our company "Orange Organix", an organic orange wine company that produces wine in small batches.
-Our company values are "Do good, always.
-Unique, just like you.
-Let your inner joy shine orange".
-Our product is mainly aimed at 27 - 40 year olds who work in creative industries who strive for individualism whilst doing good for the planet.
-We are a premium wine producer.

-**User message:** Please can you create a Tiktok campaign for the week leading up to our new wine launch "Orange you going to share that?"
-It's a single origin wine from Stellenbosch in South Africa.
+**System message:** You are a strategic marketing expert.
+You deliver excellent marketing strategies for our company "STIHL", a world leader in chainsaws and handheld power equipment.

+Our company values are: "Consistent customer focus: Creating value", "Fairness and responsibility: Respect for people and the environment", "Innovative power: Leading with new ideas", and "Performance orientation: Setting benchmarks".

+Although we still produce best-in-class gasoline tools, part of our strategy going forward is "battery-first" as this aligns with customer needs and our goal to be more sustainable.
+Our innovation focus is also on robotics (e.g. auto-lawn mowers) and IoT connectivity with our tools.

+We produce products for both commericial and consumer clients, with a focus on high quality goods.

+**User message:** Please can you help me to come up with five points that we can base our battery-first marketing strategy on.

 -----------

 **Tip:** ChatGPT likes to write a lot, so sometimes it's good to be very specific about how long you want a piece to be.
+Notice I asked for "five points" above.

 -----------

 ### Task 2: Your Task

-Get your expert social media marketer to help you on more platforms.
-Either come up with your own idea or try one of these:
+Get your expert marketing strategist to help you brainstorm ideas for other strategic focuses of the business.
+Either come up with your own idea or see below for ideas to give inspiration:

-1. Design an Instagram engagement plan for launch day

-2. Write seven Tweets, one per day, leading up to the launch

-3. Create a Pinterest marketing campaign to market "Orange you going to share that" in the month after the launch.
+1. Help me to strategise with five selling points for our "Gasoline Best" strategy promoting our best-in-class gasoline tools.

+2. Help me to strategise with five selling points for our "Internet of Things" connectivity innovations for our commericial tools; these include data transmission and storage in the IoT Service Portal where users have a central platform for device monitoring and management.

-4. Your own idea...
+3. Your own idea

 Please share your question to the bot and their answer on the Miro board.